mohamed22604/Nanno/README.md

 * [ ] IDE integrations
 * [ ] Plugin system
 * [ ] Community knowledge base
+* [ ] Better debugging workflows

 Have an idea?

 Open an issue and let's discuss it.

+---

 # License

-Nanno is licensed under the GNU General Public License v3.0 (GPL-3.0).
+Nanno is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.

-This means Nanno and its derivatives remain open source.
+This means that Nanno is free and open-source software.

+You are free to use, study, modify, and distribute the project under the terms of the GPL-3.0 license.

+Any distributed derivative work based on Nanno must also remain open source under the same GPL-3.0 license.

-See the [LICENSE](LICENSE) file for more information.
+See the [LICENSE](LICENSE) file for more details.

+---

-# Creator
+# Creator & Founder

+## Mooh

-Nanno was originally created by **Mooh** in 2026.
+**Nanno was originally created, founded, and conceptualized by Mooh in 2026.**

-I started Nanno with a simple idea:
+The original idea and vision behind Nanno came from a simple question:

-What if AI debugging tools focused on teaching developers instead of simply fixing their code?
+> **What if AI debugging tools focused on helping developers understand their mistakes instead of simply fixing their code?**

-Nanno is now open to the community.
+Nanno began as an independent project created by Mooh and is now being developed as an open-source project with contributions from the community.

-If you believe in the idea, consider contributing.

-# Let's Build It Together
+While Nanno welcomes contributors and community involvement, the project's original concept, vision, and direction were established by its creator and founder.

+---

+# Join the Project

-Nanno is still at the beginning.
+Nanno is more than a CLI tool.

-The goal is to build an open-source debugging companion that helps developers become better at understanding and solving problems.
+It is an experiment in building AI tools that help developers **learn instead of becoming dependent on generated answers**.

-If that vision interests you, you're welcome to be part of it.
+If you believe in that vision, you're welcome to contribute.

+Let's build Nanno together.